-National heavy vehicle driver fatigue laws apply to fatigue-regulated heavy vehicles.
-A fatigue-regulated heavy vehicle is:
+National heavy vehicle driver fatigue laws apply to fatigue-regulated heavy vehicles, which are:

 - a vehicle with a Gross Vehicle Mass (GVM) of over 12t